Victoria is a stay-at-home mom, author, educator, and blogger at Healthy at Home. She currently lives in Colorado with her family.

 I just love the fall season.
-Not only can I pull out all of my hot and hearty soup and stew recipes, but I get to make all of my favorite, fall-themed desserts, like this pumpkin coffee cake.
-I know that there are some people, somewhere in this world, that don't like pumpkin dishes, but they sure don't live in this house.
+Not only can I pull out all of my hot and hearty soup and stew recipes, but I get to make all of my favorite fall-themed desserts, like this pumpkin coffee cake.
+I know that there are some people, somewhere in this world that don't like pumpkin dishes, but they sure don't live in this house.

-I've been making pumpkin donuts, pumpkin cookies, pumpkin bread, pumpkin pie, and even my popular pumpkin cinnamon rolls, and they go so fast, I've got to make them twice just to get any myself.
-I've got three boys to compete with in this house.
+I've been making pumpkin donuts, pumpkin cookies, pumpkin bread, pumpkin pie, and even my popular pumpkin cinnamon rolls, and they go so fast I've got to make them twice just to get any myself.
+I've got three boys to compete within this house.
 Even my one-year-old eats enough to compete with my husband.
 It's a real problem.
 But at least I have a great excuse, being the fall, and no one is complaining about it.

-Just recently I made my Apple Cinnamon Coffee Cake, and everyone enjoyed it so much that I decided to try making a pumpkin variation.
+Just recently, I made my apple cinnamon coffee cake, and everyone enjoyed it so much that I decided to try making a pumpkin variation.
 Boy, was it amazing!
-It went so fast in fact, that I was just contemplating making it again.
-You see my pictures are of coffee cake on my oldest son's plate.
+It went so fast, in fact, that I was just contemplating making it again.
+You see, my pictures are of coffee cake on my oldest son's plate.
 It turns out that being a mom of two hungry boys while trying to take pictures of your own food is pretty difficult.

-But I don't complain too much.
+But I won't complain too much.
 At least I know that with all of the healthy ingredients in this recipe, they are getting good food in their bellies.
 It could definitely be worse.
 Let's look at how easy it was to pull this dish together!

 - 2 cups whole wheat flour